Home Trading indicators Ultimate Oscillator Indicator Trading Strategy (Backtest)

 Many momentum oscillators tend to turn very positive at the beginning of a major advance and quickly enter the overbought territory or even show bearish divergence while the market is still advancing.
-The ultimate oscillator attempts to correct that.
+The ultimate oscillator is a type of momentum oscillator designed to capture momentum across three different timeframes, attempting to correct that.
 Let’s find out what this oscillator is made of.

 The ultimate oscillator (UO) is a momentum indicator designed to measure the price momentum of an asset across multiple timeframes.
 It uses three different periods (7, 14, and 28) to ascertain the momentum in the short, medium, and long-term market trends and then generates a weighted average of the three.
 Our backtests indicate that the indicator performs well over practically all settings, and you can make a very profitable mean reversion trading strategy out of it.